BravoChos/aws-saa-certification/solutionArchitect/09_application/02_SQS/README.md

 If you update the value, the new value affects only messages enqueued after the update.
 You can delete a queue at any time, whether it is empty or not.
 By default, a message is retained for **4 days**.
 The minimum is **60 seconds (1 minute)**.
 The maximum is **1,209,600 seconds (14 days)**.

+## Monitoring, Logging, and Automating SQS
+**CloudWatch metrics** for your Amazon SQS queues are automatically collected and pushed to CloudWatch **every five minutes**.
+These metrics are gathered on all queues that meet the CloudWatch guidelines for being active. **CloudWatch considers a queue to be active for up to six hours if it contains any messages or if any action accesses it**.

+**Note.**
+There is **no charge for the Amazon SQS metrics reported in CloudWatch**.
+They're provided as part of the Amazon SQS service.
+Detailed monitoring (or one-minute metrics) is currently **unavailable** for Amazon SQS.
+Making requests to CloudWatch at this resolution might return no data.
+CloudWatch metrics are supported for both standard and FIFO queues.

+The following SQS actions can be tracked with CloudTrail and the following actions are supported:
+- AddPermission
+- CreateQueue
+- DeleteQueue
+- PurgeQueue
+- RemovePermission
+- SetQueueAttributes

+### Keywords
+At-Least-Once Delivery, SQS standard/FIFO, SetQueueAttribute, delay queue, DelaySeconds attribute, 4days, 1min ~ 14days

+Exactly-once processing, short polling, queue url, GetQueueAttributes, visibility timeout, 30sec ~ 12hours, long polling, Receive Message Wait Time